paulolemus/blunders/README.md

 * `Hash x`: an integer size in megabytes `x` to set the size of the engine's hash table
 * `Clear Hash`: a button command telling the engine to clear its hash table, effectively forgetting its search history
 * `Ponder bool`: tells engine whether pondering is allowed or not.
-Allowing this means the engine may be allowed to search during an opponent's turn
+Allowing this means the engine may be allowed to search during an opponent's turn.
+Not yet supported.
 * `Threads x`: an integer `x` telling engine the maximum number of threads it may use to search.
-This is best set to the number of threads your computer cpu supports
+This is best set to the number of threads your computer cpu supports.
+Not yet supported.
 * `Debug bool`: tell engine to print debugging or extra information strings